Training Diffusion Models with Reinforcement Learning: Reinforcement Learning Training of Diffusion Models

 in which $\delta_y$ is the Dirac delta distribution with nonzero density only at $y$.
 Trajectories consist of $T$ timesteps, after which $P$ leads to a termination state.
 The cumulative reward of each trajectory is equal to $r(\bx_0, \bc)$, so maximizing $\lrl(\theta)$ is equivalent to maximizing $\mathcal{J}_\text{RL}(\pi)$ in this MDP.

-The benefit of this formulation is that, if we use a standard sampler parameterized as in Equation~\ref{eq:sampler}, the policy $\pi$ becomes an isotropic Gaussian as opposed to an arbitrarily complicated distribution induced by the entire denoising procedure.
-This simplification allows for the evaluation of exact action likelihoods and gradients of these likelihoods with respect to the diffusion model parameters.
+The benefit of this formulation is that if we use a standard sampler with $p_\theta(\bx_{t-1} \mid \bx_t, \bc)$ parameterized as in Equation~\ref{eq:sampler}, the policy $\pi$ becomes an isotropic Gaussian as opposed to the arbitrarily complicated distribution $p_\theta(\bx_0 \mid \bc)$ as it is in the RWR formulation.
+This simplification allows for the evaluation of exact log-likelihoods and their gradients with respect to the diffusion model parameters.

-\textbf{Policy gradient estimation.}~ With access to likelihoods and likelihood gradients, we can make Monte Carlo estimates of the policy gradient $\nabla_\theta \lrl$. \methodours{} alternates collecting trajectories $\{\bx_T, \bx_{T-1}, \dots, \bx_0\}$ via sampling and updating parameters via gradient ascent on $\mathcal{J}_\text{DDRL}$.
+\textbf{Policy gradient estimation.}~ With access to likelihoods and likelihood gradients, we can make direct Monte Carlo estimates of $\nabla_\theta \lrl$.
+Like RWR, \methodours{} alternates collecting denoising trajectories $\{\bx_T, \bx_{T-1}, \dots, \bx_0\}$ via sampling and updating parameters via gradient descent.

 The first variant of \methodours{}, which we call \methodreinforce{}, uses the score function policy gradient estimator, also known as the likelihood ratio method or REINFORCE \citep{williams1992simple,mohamed2020monte}: